This keto chocolate pudding so rich, creamy, and smooth, you won’t believe it is completely sugar free and low carb!

 Storage instructions

-To freeze: Freeze the pudding as an entire loaf or in a freezer-friendly container.
-It will store well in the freezer for up to 6 months.
+To freeze: Freeze the pudding in the loaf pan or in a freezer-friendly container for up to 6 months.

 Frequently asked questions